 - Plan a date night with your partner (even if it’s while baby’s sleeping).

-- Take baby’s 1-month old baby photo.
+- Take baby’s one-month old baby milestone photo.